openzipkin/brave-example/build-bin/README.md

 This is implemented by [../.github/workflows/versions-as-json], which dynamically builds the version list by looking for `pom.xml` files.

+`configure_test` and `configure_deploy` vary from other projects because they go offline into `./m2repository` instead of `${HOME}/.m2/repository`.
+When the Maven local repository is in the project root, it can be added to the Docker context (via `.dockerignore`).
+This is more efficient during builds as copying from the context is significantly faster than re-downloading inside Docker.
+CI setup of the `./m2repository` cache is still per-version as that allows parallel Docker builds.

 Finally, as this is an example project, there are no release tags in git, and it only pushes to `ghcr.io`, not `docker.io`, registries.